5 Secrets To Design An Excellent UX Designer Resume and Get Hired

+What are the key points of a senior UX designers resume?
 Usually, senior UX designers have rich experience with different design projects.
 There’s no need to hide your early projects.

 Suggestions: you may display them in reverse timeline.
 This can make the hiring manager quickly view your work experience and see your new projects more clear.
 Besides, do not just list your work experience.
 The key is to show what have you down and what is the result.